skatscher/jpa2-notes/7-queries.md

     SELECT e.department FROM Employee e

 ### Projections
-We can retrieve a projection, usign only portions of found data:
+We can retrieve a projection, using only portions of found data:

     SELECT e.name, e.salary FROM Employee e